Murphy’s Extended Law:

-By now, you already know the purpose of your presentation, you have researched the audience and you are in a position to plan Murphy’s Law out of the equation.
+By now, you already know the purpose of your presentation, you have researched your audience and you are in a position to eliminate Murphy’s Law out of the equation.

-Following are some important considerations in the final planning phase of Effective Presentations.
-Before crafting your message, you should have some answers to the following questions:
+Here are some important considerations in the final planning phase of Effective Presentations.
+Before crafting your message, you should have answers to the following questions:

 Where will you be delivering your presentation?
 (Get the correct physical address including on what level of the building.)

 Can you access this venue early to set up well ahead of time?
-(Any security issues?)
+(Any security/sign-in requirements?)

-What are the seating arrangements?
+What are the possible seating arrangements?
 How many people are expected?

-What can you arrange to serve as back-ups to your visual supports?
+What are your back-ups to your visual supports?
+(Cloud?
+USB?
+Laptop?)

 Will you be introduced by someone else, or do you have to establish credibility on your own?

 When planning to deliver a memorable presentation, take care of the little technical factors that can throw everything sideways.
-Just like a good tradesperson should never blame their tools for failures – professional presenters shouldn’t make excuses for poor delivery due to venue mishaps and technical hiccups.
+Just like a good trades-person never blames their tools for failures – professional presenters never make excuses for poor delivery due to venue mishaps and technical hiccups.

 “If one does not know to which port one is sailing, no wind is favourable.”